parasaurolophus/home-automation/README.md

 ## Configuration

-These flow assume a certain amount of configuration, both in _settings.js_ and via environment variables (e.g.
+These flow assume a certain amount of configuration, in _settings.js_.
-_~/.node-red/environment_ or globally in the host operating system's shell).

 ### Settings